Michael and his son Geoffrey assessing chickens for breeding.

 Since the 1920's chicken meat production has changed out of all recognition.
 Farmyard fowls have given way to intensive factory farming, controlled by a decreasing number of large organisations.

-During the 1990's, due to the never-ending pursuit of low cost chicken, the Australian meat chicken industry discontinued their own Australian strains of meat chickens, and associated genetic work and knowledge, and in their place began importing faster growing high-performance strains of meat chickens (also known as broilers).
+During the 1990's, due to the never-ending pursuit of low-cost chicken, the Australian meat chicken industry discontinued their own Australian strains of meat chickens, and associated genetic work and knowledge, and began to import faster growing high-performance strains of meat chickens (also known as broilers).
 This process continued until the present situation where there are now only two strains of meat chickens used in the industry: 'Ross' from Scotland and 'Cobb' from America.